 In today’s science education, developing diverse thinking is essential for innovation, inquiry and problem- solving.
 While traditional models like critical thinking, systems thinking, analytical and logical thinking offer various ways to solve problems, the emerging model- design thinking is a unique and an integrative model.
 It blends creativity, empathy and structured iteration, positioning it as a unique framework.

-Table 1 Thinking Dimensions
+Table 1.
+Thinking Dimensions